nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

     dataset_query.to_csv(file_name, index=False)
 ```

-When this function is called, it should output a file that looks similar to the one below.
+When these functions are called, they should output files which are shown in the following images.
+The following images show the databases and gene list before and after filtering.
+Most noticeably, the filtered datasets and gene list have fewer rows than their counterparts.

 ## Filter Data By Gene Ontology